How do I find the right window seals for my wooden window?

 Advantages:

-Glazing seals are a special sealing element used in windows and doors to seal the connection between the glass and the frame.
+Glazing gaskets are a special sealing element used in windows and doors to seal the connection between the glass and the frame.
 This achieves effective insulation and improves the energy efficiency of the building.

 Features: